Cross-neutralising: Probing for joint encoding of linguistic information in multilingual models: Related work

 \section{Related work}

-Several studies investigate language relationships within multilingual models.
-For instance, by reconstructing phylogenetic trees to analyze the relations they preserve (e.g. in terms of genetic and structural differences) \citep{ bjerva2019language, beinborn2019semantic}, or by probing them for typological properties of languages \citep{qian2016investigating, csahin2019linspector, choenni2020does}.
-To the best of our knowledge, our work comes closest to that of \citet{chi2020} who search for shared grammatical relations in M-BERT.
-They use the structural probe from \citet{hewitt2019} to show that they are able to perform zero-shot transfer across languages to successfully recover syntax.
+Several works study language relationships within multilingual models.
+For instance, by reconstructing phylogenetic trees to analyze preserved relations (e.g. in terms of genetic and structural differences) \citep{ bjerva2019language, beinborn2019semantic}, or by probing for typological properties of languages \citep{qian2016investigating, csahin2019linspector, choenni2020does}.
+Our work comes closest to that of \citet{chi2020} who study shared grammatical relations in M-BERT.
+They use a structural probe \citep{hewitt2019} to enable zero-shot transfer across languages to successfully recover syntax.
 Their results suggest that the probe is able to pick up on features that are jointly encoded in M-BERT across languages.
 We expand on this work by linking these features to linguistic typology and demonstrating that individual lexical, morphological and syntactic properties of languages are jointly encoded across all languages that share the property.

-In our work, we draw inspiration from \citet{libovicky2020language} who show that M-BERT relies on a language-specific component that is similar across all representations in a language and can thus be approximated by its language centroid.
-They show that removing the respective centroid drastically decreases performance on language identification, while improving performance on parallel sentence retrieval, indicating a stronger language-neutrality.
-Hence, this method successfully removes language-specific features from representations produced by a number of BERT-based models (including M-BERT and XLM-R ), without a substantial loss of semantic meaning.
-While \citet{libovicky2020language} demonstrate the existence of the language-neutral component, similar experiments to investigate the language-specific component are left out.
-Yet, \citet{gonen2020mbert} explicitly demonstrate the possibility to decompose the representations into a language-specific and language-neutral component, thereby supporting the existence of the language-specific component.
+We draw inspiration from \citet{libovicky2020language} who show that M-BERT relies on a language-specific component that is similar across all representations in a language and can thus be approximated by its language centroid.
+They show that removing the respective centroid drastically decreases performance on language identification, while improving that on parallel sentence retrieval, indicating stronger language-neutrality.
+Hence, this method removes language-specific features from model representations (for M-BERT and XLM-R), while still encoding the underlying meaning.
+These results demonstrate the existence of the language-neutral component.
+In subsequent work, \citet{gonen2020s} successfully decompose the representations into independent language-specific and language-neutral components through nullspace projections, thereby further supporting the existence of identifiable language components.